Monument to the Victims of the USS Maine

 The Monument to the Victims of the USS Maine (Spanish: Monumento a las víctimas del Maine) was built in 1925 on the Malecón boulevard at the end of Línea Calle, in the Vedado neighborhood of Havana, Cuba.

 History

-The American battleship Maine exploded in the Havana harbor on February 15, 1898, killing two officers and 250 sailors.
+The American battleship Maine exploded in Havana harbor on February 15, 1898, killing two officers and 250 sailors.
 Fourteen of the survivors eventually died of their injuries, bringing the death toll to a total 266.
 A board of inquiry concluded that the explosion was caused by a mine placed outside the ship, and the release of the board’s report led many to accuse Spain of sabotaging the ship, this helped to build public support for the Spanish–American War.
 Later studies published in 1976, reissued in 1995, concluded that the ship was destroyed from the inside.

 Built in honor of the American sailors who died in the explosion of USS Maine which contributed to the United States’ declaration of war on Spain.
-The ship had anchored in Havana harbour for three weeks previously at the request of American Consul Fitzhugh Lee.
+The ship had anchored in Havana harbor for three weeks previously at the request of American Consul Fitzhugh Lee.